jungsoft/frontend-style-guide/README.md

 ## Project Organization

-The source code of a project should be separated with the following essencial directories:
+The source code of a project should be separated with at least these following essencial directories:

 ```
 awesome-project/